 Many infertile couples are directed towards assisted reproduction treatments like IVF.
-Examen research shows that high levels of sperm DNA damage reduces the success of these treatments.
+Examen research shows that high levels of sperm DNA fragmentation reduces the success of these treatments.

 DNA is the most important part of the sperm.
 It contains the genetic instructions that make a baby look and act like its parents.
 Sperm DNA can be damaged during sperm production and transport.
-Examen research shows that as sperm DNA damage increases, the chance of having an IVF baby decreases.
-Even low levels of DNA damage reduce the success of IVF.
+This damage is known as DNA fragmentation.
+Examen research shows that as sperm DNA fragmentation increases, the chance of having an IVF baby decreases.
+Even low levels of DNA fragmentation reduce the success of IVF.
 Recent independent research shows that having more cycles of IVF does not improve your chances of success with each treatment (Smith et al, 2015; McLernon et al, 2016).

 ICSI is a more successful treatment than IVF if a man has high levels of sperm DNA fragmentation.
 This may be because ICSI injects one sperm into the egg and the egg has a better chance of repairing the DNA damage.
 If you and your partner have had unsuccessful IVF, it makes sense to check out the quality of your sperm DNA to see if that is a cause of your disappointment.

 SpermComet® is Examen’s market leading sperm DNA fragmentation test.
 SpermComet® measures the actual DNA damage in individual sperm making it the most sensitive DNA damage test available.
 SpermComet® is highly predictive of male infertility, male involvement in miscarriage and IVF success.
 It is the only test that can be used to check sperm quality for men with low sperm count.